cockroachdb/docs/v19.2/online-schema-changes.md

 ### Examples of statements that fail

-The following statements fail due to the [no schema changes within transactions](#no-schema-changes-within-transactions) limitation.
+The following statements fail due to the limitations on [schema changes within transactions](#schema-changes-within-transactions).

 #### Create an index and then run a select against that index inside a transaction